Topological zero-modes of the spectral localizer of trivial metals: Benchmarks

 where $\psi^{\pm}_0=(1,\pm1)^T$ are two chiral eigenstates and $N$ is a normalization constant.
-These are the well known (Jackiw-Rebbi) solutions of a Dirac Hamiltonian with a varying mass term \cite{Jackiw1976,Qi:2008eu,Ludwig1994}, provided we interpret $k$ as a coordinate variable.
+These are the well known (Jackiw-Rebbi) solutions of the Dirac Hamiltonian with a varying mass term~\cite{Jackiw1976,Qi:2008eu,Ludwig1994}, provided we interpret $k$ as a coordinate variable.
 There are two normalizable solutions, localized close to where the mass crosses $E_0$.
-We have confirmed this expectation numerically by projecting the localizer zero-energy modes at $E_0=0$, obtained by exact diagonalization, onto plane waves $\mathrm{exp}(ikx)$.
+We have confirmed this expectation numerically by projecting the localizer zero-energy modes at $E_0=0$, obtained by exact diagonalization, onto plane waves $\mathrm{exp}(i k x)$.
 The zero-modes have the spinor structure set by Eq.~\eqref{eq:psi0}, and are localized at $k=\pm\pi/2$, where the dispersion relation crosses $E_0$, i.e. where the Dirac mass changes sign.
 Lastly, for energies $E_0>2t$, the localizer spectrum is gapped (see Fig.~\ref{fig:1D3Dwire}(b)).
-This is expected in the Dirac picture because the Dirac mass is always positive if $E_0>2t$, and hence has no sign change, and thus there are no zero modes. {From Eq.~\eqref{eq:locdefmom3} we see that the mass $\delta m$ takes its most negative value at $k=0$, $\delta m(0) =-(2t+E_0)$.
+This is expected in the Dirac picture because the Dirac mass is always positive if $E_0>2t$, implying no sign change and no zero-modes.
+From Eq.~\eqref{eq:locdefmom3} we see that the mass $\delta m$ takes its most negative value at $k=0$, $\delta m(0) =-(2t+E_0)$.
 This value constrains how much the mass can vary as we change $k$ in Eq.~\eqref{eq:psi0}, and thus how localized are the eigenmodes.
 At $E_0\geq 2t$ the zero-modes hybridize and Eq.~\eqref{eq:psi0} is no longer a solution, resulting in a gapped spectrum.
-We reach an analogous conclusion for $E_0<-2t$, provided we expand the localizer around $E_0\approx2t$ and momentum $k=\pi$. }
+We reach an analogous conclusion for $E_0<-2t$, provided we expand the localizer around $E_0\approx2t$ and momentum $k=\pi$.

 In short mapping the localizer to a Dirac Hamiltonian allows us to map the problem of finding its spectrum to solving a Dirac Hamiltonian with a varying mass.
-One may ask if and how these considerations carry over to three-dimensions.
+One may ask if and how these considerations carry over to three-dimensions (3D).
 We address this point next.